tassiluca/direct-style-experiments/docs/content/docs/04-channels.md

     override def terminate()(using Async): Unit =
       try send(Terminated)
-      // It happens only at the close of the channel due to the call (inside Gears
+      // It happens only at the close of the channel due to the call (inside Gears library) of
-      // library) of a CellBuf.dequeue(channels.scala:239) which is empty! catch case _: NoSuchElementException => ()
+      // a CellBuf.dequeue(channels.scala:239) which is empty!
+      catch case _: NoSuchElementException => () // e.printStackTrace()
 ```

 Now, thanks to this extension, also in Scala Gears is possible to write: